British woman fatally stabbed by Palestinian in Jerusalem, police say

 Story highlights

-- Woman slain was a British tourist, according to Israeli Embassy in London
+- Hannah Bladon, 20, was a student at the University of Birmingham

-- The suspect, a 57-year-old Palestinian, was arrested at the scene
+- The suspect, a 57-year-old Palestinian man, was arrested at the scene

-Jerusalem (CNN)A British tourist was stabbed to death Friday afternoon on the Jerusalem light rail line, Israeli police said.
+Jerusalem (CNN)A British student who was visiting Jerusalem on an exchange program was stabbed to death Friday on the city's light rail line, authorities said.

-Paramedics rushed the 25-year-old woman to the hospital, authorities said, but she died shortly after arriving.
-The Israeli Embassy in the UK confirmed the victim was British.
+Paramedics rushed Hannah Bladon, 20, to the hospital, police said, but she died shortly after she arrived there.

+In a statement Saturday by the UK Foreign Office, her relatives said they were "devastated by this senseless and tragic attack."

+"Hannah was the most caring, sensitive and compassionate daughter you could ever wish for," her family said.
+"She was driven and passionate, and her death leaves so much promise unfulfilled."

+Bladon was a talented musician studying for a degree in religion, theology and archaeology at the University of Birmingham in central England, her family said.
+She was on a student exchange program with the Rothberg International School at the Hebrew University of Jerusalem and had been taking part in an archaeological dig Friday morning.

-The embassy said in a tweet: "Our thoughts are with those who were injured and the family of the British woman who was killed in the terror attack in Jerusalem today."
+"Our thoughts are with those who were injured and the family of the British woman who was killed in the terror attack in Jerusalem today," the Israeli Embassy in the United Kingdom said on Twitter.

 A suspect was arrested at the scene.
 Security officials identified him as Jameel Tamimi, a 57-year-old Palestinian man from the East Jerusalem neighborhood of Ras al-Amud.